ninabarzh/pers/README.md

   run: |
     ssh deploy@${{ secrets.SERVER_IP }} "cd /home/deploy/app && ./deploy.sh"
 ```
-But also see our somewhat more complex deploy.yml
+But also see the somewhat more complex deploy.yml

 #### Deployment requirements